Skip to Main Content

 California Friday Night Live Program

-The California Friday Night Live (FNL) Program aims to engage youth as active leaders and resources in their community and build partnerships for positive and healthy youth development.
-DHCS provides stipends to counties to support the widespread implementation of the FNL program.
-DHCS also contracts with the Tulare County Office of Education, California Friday Night Live Partnership (CFNLP) to provide no-cost Technical Assistance and Training (TTA) to providers ensuring program components are followed with fidelity.
+The California Friday Night Live (FNL) Program aims to engage youth as active leaders and resources in their community by building partnerships for positive and healthy youth development.
+DHCS contracts with the Tulare County Office of Education, California Friday Night Live Partnership (CFNLP) to provide no-cost Technical Assistance and Training (TTA) to providers, ensuring program components are implemented with fidelity.

 California Healthy Kids Survey

-CHKS is a collaborative project between DHCS, WestEd, and the California Department of Education (CDE) to administer a survey of Alcohol and Other Drug use among a representative statewide sample of 7th, 9th, and 11th graders.
-WestEd has published the results of the survey in the School Climate and Student Engagement and Well-being Biennial Report.
-The Report includes data on the mental wellbeing and substance use trends among 7th, 9th, and 11th graders.
+The California Healthy Kids Survey (CHKS) is a collaborative project between DHCS, WestEd, and the California Department of Education (CDE) to administer a survey of Alcohol and Other Drug use among a representative statewide sample of 7th, 9th, and 11th graders.

 Project Cal-Well